What is a folly?

 BELVEDERE: A viewpoint - usually a building designed to be climbed to take in the view (a belvedere tower is synonymous with a prospect tower), sometimes in the form of a temple, but sometimes, (and most disappointingly if you've just climbed a steep hill to find it), just a flattened piece of ground with a seat from where the view may be appreciated.

 CHINOISERIE - The name given to garden buildings which used Chinese motifs in their decoration.
 Pagodas, steep Chinese bridges and a few summerhouses were built in this style.
+This was a fairly short lived fashion and most were made of wood, so those that survive have either been extensively refurbished or completely rebuilt.

 COLUMN: Tall, slender, usually round in section and solid, hence no possible function, and mostly put up as a focal point or with a plaque to commemorate something.
 Not unlike an obelisk.